annkamsk/polishlyrics/BeforeDayBegins.md

 From here and from afar
 and walks of mountain ash
 where forests burned
-and wind gave way to
+and wind reached front line
-battle cries
+night and cold
 Where fields of crops untouched
 Where fruit have rotten black
 Day is nigh